fabeet/guides/communication/README.md

 # Communication

-A guide for communicating within thoughtbot.
+A guide for communicating within Fabeet.

 ## Tickets